railken/eloquent-mapper/README.md

 $scope = new FilterScope;

 $scope->apply($query, $filter, new WithCollection([
-    new WithItem('books', 'tag.name eq `sci-fi`')
+    new WithItem('books', 'tag.name eq "sci-fi"')
 ]));
 ```

 ## Joiner

-This is an internall class used by the `FilterScope` to join the necessary relations before performing the filtering, but you can use it indipendently
+This is an internal class used by the `FilterScope` to join the necessary relations before performing the filtering, but you can use it indipendently. [see tests](tests/JoinerTest.php)

 ## Example - Setup